MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/what-is-defender-for-cloud-apps.md

 - **Manage**: Set policies that monitor apps around the clock.
 For example, if anomalous behavior happens, like unusual spikes in usage, you're automatically alerted and guided to action.

-For more information, see [Set up Cloud Discovery](set-up-cloud-discovery.md).
+For more information, see [Set up cloud discovery](set-up-cloud-discovery.md).

 ## Information protection